 - National Certified Medical Assistant – The NCMA certification is provided through the National Center for Competency Testing (NCCT) and does not require graduation from a postsecondary program for applicants with applicable work experience.
-The NCMA exam involves additional focus on medical procedures, including anatomy and physiology, medical procedures, medical terminology, and pharmacology.
+The NCMA exam involves an additional focus on medical procedures, including anatomy and physiology, medical procedures, medical terminology, and pharmacology.
 The testing fees tend to be less expensive than the CMA and RMA certifications.

 - Certified Clinical Medical Assistant – The CCMA certification is similar to the CMA certification with a few key differences.
 First, the CCMA is awarded by the National Healthcare Association.
 Second, the CCMA focuses more on clinical procedures than office management.
-Whereas a CMA certified Medical Assistant may focus more on administrative tasks, a CCMA certified Medical Assistant may work more directly with patients on a daily basis.
+Whereas a CMA-certified Medical Assistant may focus more on administrative tasks, a CCMA-certified Medical Assistant may work more directly with patients on a daily basis.

 Medical Assistant Training

 Training to become a Medical Assistant is more than just learning how to pass a certification exam—it’s about how to best care for your future patients.

 While studying to become a Medical Assistant, your medical assistant program may require you to master various topics in the following subject areas:

 - Medical Terminology